 What is a web application firewall (WAF) in cybersecurity?

 A web application firewall is a network security device that creates a secure barrier between web apps and the external internet.
-WAF systems filter HTTP traffic to mitigate attacks and apply protection policies to allow or block access to web applications.
+WAF systems monitor and filter HTTP traffic to mitigate attacks and apply protection policies to allow or block access to web applications.

 WAF solutions are intrusion prevention systems that protect against application layer attacks like SQL injection and cross-site scripting (XSS).
 These vulnerabilities are common vectors for data breaches.
 Application-focused firewalls reduce the threat surface and make critical threats much less likely.